 This is a guest post by Elizabeth Gettins, a digital library specialist in the Digital Collections Management and Services Division.

-William R. Pettiford was born in Birmingham, Alabama, coming of age in the turbulent years after slavery ended and Reconstruction was a violent, uncertain business.
+William R. Pettiford was born in North Carolina, coming of age in the turbulent years after slavery ended and Reconstruction was a violent, uncertain business.
 In this tumultuous environment, he was smart, studious and devoutly religious.
-Early in his career, he worked as a minister and teacher in various towns across Alabama.
+He moved to Alabama late in his teenage years, studying and then working as minister and teacher.
 In 1890, when he was in his late 40s, he founded the Alabama Penny Savings Bank. which greatly spurred black economic development in the region, with an emphasis on home ownership.
 Starting out with initial deposits and stock of $2,500, in 20 years deposits were $420,000 (roughly $11 million in 2021).
 He’s credited with being one of the most significant Black bankers and lenders of the era.

 His is one of many portraits in the Rare Book and Special Collections Division’s new digital gallery of African American Portraits, the most recent addition to the digitized African American Perspectives Collection.
 It’s a fascinating collection of nearly 800 items that show the famous and the forgotten in a generation of Black Americans who strived, fought, prayed and kept making a way out of no way during the early decades of freedom.

 Taken together, the portraits show the character and humanity of the individuals who fought to better their circumstances against the headwinds of bigotry, enforced poverty and discriminatory laws.
 Scrolling through the images, you’ll see well-known social activists and religious leaders including Frederick Douglass, W.E.B.
 Du Bois, and Alexander Crummell.
 However, you may be surprised to see so many unfamiliar faces that accomplished so much and made such impressive inroads.